cars10/packtpub-script/Readme.md

 ## Setup
 ### What you need
 * `ruby`.
 I recommend setting it up with [rvm](http://rvm.io/)
-* `phantomjs`.
-Install via your systems packagemanager or download manually from their [website](http://phantomjs.org/)
+* `phantomjs` >= `2.0`.
+Install via your systems packagemanager or download manually from their [website](http://phantomjs.org/).
+If you are using ubuntu you need to download it manually because the version in the ubuntu repos is a few years old.
 * If you want to receive an email notification: a running `smtp server`, for example [postfix](https://wiki.ubuntuusers.de/Postfix/)

 ### Installation